5 mindfulness exercises you can try

 The way you breathe has a close relationship with your levels of stress.
 When you’re feeling anxious or under pressure, your breathing can become quicker and shallower.
 This is part of your body’s fight or flight response that prepares you to respond to threats.
 While these breathing changes are a natural reaction to stress, they can often be unhelpful and make you feel more anxious.
 Mindful breathing helps your body to relax by taking slower and deeper breaths.

-One of the useful things about mindful breathing exercises is that you can practise them while doing other things, which means lots of activities can be turned into an opportunity for mindfulness.
+Mindful breathing exercises can be valuable and accessible because you can practise them while doing other things, which means lots of activities can be turned into an opportunity for mindfulness.
 There’s a wide range of different mindful breathing techniques and exercises out there and different people prefer different ones.
-It can take a bit of experimenting to find one that works for you, and they all take a bit of practice at first, but once you’ve got it figured out, you have a simple and flexible tool for managing stress and reconnecting with the moment.
+It can take a bit of experimenting to find one that works for you, but once you’ve got it figured out, you have a simple and flexible tool for managing stress and reconnecting with the moment.
 Here are some breathing exercises you can try.
-Some people find these easier to do when they’re sitting comfortably with good posture, but you can do them however you feel most comfortable.
+Some people find these easier to do when they’re sitting comfortably with good posture, but you can do them in whatever way you choose.

 • Belly breathing

-• Box breathing: Breathe in for 4 seconds, hold it for 4 seconds, breathe out for 4 seconds, wait 4 seconds before breathing in again.
+• Box breathing: Breathe in for 4 seconds, hold it for 4 seconds, and breathe out for 4 seconds.
+Wait 4 seconds before breathing in again

 Give people your full attention

 It can be harder than you think to be fully present when you’re interacting with the people in your life.
 When you’re talking to a friend or family member, your attention can be easily distracted by what’s happening around you or the thoughts in your head.
-You might find yourself thinking about what you have to do tomorrow while you’re mid-conversation with someone or even thinking about what you want to say next instead of truly listening to what they’re saying to you.
+You might find yourself thinking about what you have to do tomorrow while you’re in the middle of a conversation with someone, or even thinking about what you want to say next, instead of truly listening to what the other person is saying to you.

 Using a mindful approach can really enrich the time you spend with others.
 Use your undivided attention to focus on the other person, taking care to hear what they’re saying and how they’re saying it, and to notice how you’re feeling during the conversation.